hugoledoux/startinpy/docs/doc.md

   returns a list of vertex indices that are adjacent to vertex i

 ### all_triangles()
-  returns a list of Triangles (which is a list with 3 indices)
+  returns a list of (finite) Triangles (which is a list with 3 indices)

 ### all_vertices()
-  returns a list of all vertices in the DT
+  returns a list of all vertices in the DT (including the infinite one, vertex "0")

 ### closest_point(x, y)
   returns the closest vertex index to (x,y) (distance in 2D)